Study abroad, step by step

 As a student at Sciences Po, you can spend time abroad at three different moments:

-- Students are required to spend the third year of the Bachelor’s programme abroad, either studying at one of Sciences Po’s 470 partner universities for a full year, or completing a semester of study at a partner university, followed by an internship abroad. .
+- Students are required to spend the third year of the Bachelor’s programme abroad, either studying at one of Sciences Po’s 470 partner universities, or completing a semester of study at a partner university, followed by an internship abroad. .

 - One semester of the Master’s programme is spent outside of Sciences Po, and studying abroad is one of the possibilities.

 - During your PhD, you may choose to participate in a PhD exchange programme.